Tens of thousands of people are trapped paying unaffordable mortgages at a time when many are under huge financial pressure due to coronavirus.

 What’s being done to help mortgage prisoners?

-The FCA has introduced new mortgage affordability rules which aim to help mortgage prisoners switch to new deals.
+The FCA last year introduced new mortgage affordability rules which aim to help some mortgage prisoners switch to new deals.
 When you remortgage, lenders typically need to see proof of income and outgoings, and will also apply a ‘stress test’ so they can be certain you’ll be able to afford your mortgage if rates rise in future.
-The FCA has said that lenders may now choose to use a “modified” version of these affordability rules to help those trapped in their current deals so that they are able to remortgage, as long as they are not moving home, are up to date with their repayments and don’t want to borrow any additional funds.
+The FCA has said that lenders can choose to use a “modified” version of these affordability rules to help those trapped in their current deals so that they are able to remortgage, as long as they are not moving home, are up to date with their repayments and don’t want to borrow any additional funds.
+The regulator is reviewing the effect of these rules and is expected to report its findings in November 2021.

 You can find out more about the FCA’s changes to mortgage lending rules for mortgage prisoners here.

-Does that mean I have to wait until January to try and find a new deal?
+Does that mean I have to wait until I'm contacted by my lender before I can look for a new deal?

 No, it’s worth exploring the options that might be available to you as soon as possible.
 A spokesman for financial website Moneyfacts.co.uk said: “Mortgage prisoners do not have to wait until they receive a letter from their lender to look for a new deal.
 As Covid-19 restrictions are being relaxed, the housing market is starting to move again, and mortgage lenders are beginning to reintroduce deals.”

-West Bromwich Building Society, for example, recently launched two new mortgages which should be accessible to ‘mortgage prisoners’ who are struggling to move to another mortgage elsewhere.
-Find out more about how the new mortgages work and whether you could be eligible here.
+West Bromwich Building Society, for example, last year launched two mortgages which should be accessible to ‘mortgage prisoners’ who are struggling to move to another mortgage elsewhere.
+Find out more about how these mortgages work and whether you could be eligible here.

 Alternatively, if you’re not sure where to begin, it can be a good idea to speak to a fee free mortgage broker.